gambettinha/hello-node/README.md

 This is a simple app written in nodejs that does a simple hello world.
 It also demonstrates a few things more complex than a Hello World, like consuming an external rest api.

-In order to run this example you need to download nodejs from http://nodejs.org/.
+In order to run this example you need to have nodejs installed in your machine.

 #### NVM